Conference

 9:00-9:30am

-Breakfast session: The business value of adjustment management with our event sponsor Microlink
+Breakfast session: The business value of adjustment management with our event partner Microlink

-Susan Scott Parker OBE and Nasser Siabi OBE will discuss their findings on effective adjustment management and its critical role in supporting the NHS.
-They will highlight how a fit-for-purpose adjustment service can enhance retention, productivity, and wellbeing among NHS staff, particularly those who are neurodivergent or managing disabilities.
-The conversation will focus on the twelve critical success factors, emphasising the need for a dedicated service manager, a single-entry point, and a reasonable speed of delivery.
-They will also explore the benefits of a trust-based approach over a compliance-driven culture, aiming to deliver adjustments promptly, fairly, and cost-effectively.
+Susan Scott Parker OBE and Nasser Siabi OBE discussed their findings on effective adjustment management and its critical role in supporting the NHS.
+They highlighted how a fit-for-purpose adjustment service can enhance retention, productivity, and wellbeing among NHS staff, particularly those who are neurodivergent or managing disabilities.
+The conversation focused on the twelve critical success factors, emphasising the need for a dedicated service manager, a single-entry point, and a reasonable speed of delivery.
+They also explored the benefits of a trust-based approach over a compliance-driven culture, aiming to deliver adjustments promptly, fairly, and cost-effectively.

 9:30-9:50am